 The story I am about to share deals with my 2-year journey of being diagnosed with bipolar disorder.
 It has been the most challenging, terrifying, and empowering experience of my life.

 The first time I was suicidal was the winter of 2016.
 It slowly and insidiously snuck up on me as discontent with my life turned into depression which turned into my simply not wanting to exist anymore.
 I was in a relationship that made me feel unhappy and trapped.
 I was working a job that confused me.
 I spent most of my time alone.
 I wasn’t being paid a livable wage.
 I wasn’t able to keep up with my bills.
 I was drinking too much alcohol to cope with the gaping hole in my heart.
 I was living with strangers from Craigslist in a city that made me feel unsafe and overwhelmed.

 I was planning the different ways I would do it.

-At one point I was standing in my kitchen holding a knife to my pdbwrist wondering if it would be best to do it in the bathroom so the clean up wouldn’t be too messy.
+At one point I was standing in my kitchen holding a knife to my wrist wondering if it would be best to do it in the bathroom so the clean up wouldn’t be too messy.